top of page

 Yoga feels great, and relaxing, but there is a lot missing there.
 It’s important to remember that Yoga is a spiritual practice like meditation first, and a physical practice second.
 It was not originally conceived as a method for developing fitness, but rather molded to fit that paradigm.
 Too much focus on Yoga can lead to excessive flexibility and laxity, which leads to weakness and imbalanced joint function.

 None of these examples are bad, and I don’t suggest that you should give up any physical activities that you enjoy, but if you’re trying to be healthy, strong, and capable to respond to the demands of the real world, you need to fill in the gaps that these practices leave open.
-That’s what MovNat and the Natural Movement practice bring to the table.
+That’s what the practice of natural movement brings to the table.
 It can be a complete system in and of itself, or the perfect supplement to balance the other activities you love.

 Movement Nutrients